bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 	h) Review and Assign - Twice.

-** This assumes you had setup a system managed identify for your Postgres VM.
-If not you need to enable this on your VM.
+** This assumes you had already setup a system managed identity for your Postgres VM.
+If not, you need to enable this on your VM.
+To setup a  system managed identity refer to https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview

 ###### 3) Obtain credentials

-Once the Storage Account created, obtain a storage details ; account name, container name, endpoint address.
+Once the Storage Account created, obtain a storage details ; account name, container name, endpoint address, and SAS Key.

 ###### 3) Populate pgbackrest.conf